zenoran/vtoober/src/open_llm_vtuber/mcpp/readme.md

 - `mcpp/` - The main folder of MCP Plus module.
     - `configs/` - Configuration files.
+        - `formatted_tools.json` - Tools in universal format that can be called by API.
         - `mcp_servers.json` - Config file for MCP.
         - `servers_prompt.json` - MCP servers' prompts, will pass to LLMs.
     - `servers/` - Custom MCP servers should be stored here (or may change it at 'mcp_servers.json').